Skip to content

 Hon Mun is one of the famous islands that surround the city of Nha Trang.
 It is covered with limestone cliffs, caves, and stunning black rocks cover the coastline, and it is a perfect place for climbing and hiking.

-Also, it is an excellent place for diving, where you will see coral reefs, and many tourists come from all over the world to enjoy and discover the nature there.
-While you enjoy your time, you will see the clear water, and boats with clear bottoms allow a direct view of the ocean.
+Also, it is an excellent place for diving, where you will see coral reefs.
+Many tourists come from all over the world to enjoy and discover the nature there.
+While you enjoy your time, you will see clear water, and boats with clear bottoms allow a direct view of the ocean.

 Mui Né